bgeneto/ci4-sanitize/README.md

 ### Registering Global Custom Sanitization Rules

-You can register a custom sanitization rule either directly through the `Sanitizer` class or by using the trait’s wrapper method:
+You can register a custom sanitization rule either directly through the `Sanitize` class or by using the trait’s wrapper method:

 ```php
 use App\Traits\SanitizableTrait;